Chapter 18 of Deuteronomy contains two verses that have been the subject of intense debate over the centuries. Moses(as) told the assembly of Israel:

 The Lord your God will raise up for you a prophet like me from among you, from your brethren – him you shall heed.
 Just as you desired of the Lord your God at Horeb on the day of the assembly, when you said, ‘Let me not hear again the voice of the Lord my God, or see this great fire any more, lest I die.’
 And the Lord said to me, ‘They have rightly said all that they have spoken.’
 I will raise up for them a prophet like you from among their brethren; and I will put my words in his mouth, and he shall speak to them all that I command him.
 And whoever will not give heed to my words which he shall speak in my name, I myself will require it of him.
 But the prophet who presumes to speak a word in my name which I have not commanded him to speak, or who speaks in the name of other gods, that same prophet shall die.
 (Deuteronomy, 18:15-20)

 Christian missionaries argue this verse proves that the advent of Jesus(as) was foretold in the Hebrew Bible.
-Muslims believe that the coming of the Prophet Muhammad(saw), the Founder of Islam, was foretold in these passages.
+Muslims believe that the coming of the Muhammad(saw), the Founder of Islam, was foretold in these passages.
 On the other hand, many Jews claim that Joshua(as) was being referred to in this prophecy.
 However, before we analyse all these claims, let us review the salient features of the prophecy.
 There are five important features:

 - A prophet will come.

-- This prophet will resemble Moses(as).
+- He will resemble Moses(as).

 - If anyone pretends to be the prophet promised in this prophecy, such a pretender will incur God’s displeasure, and will meet death and defeat.
 However, the real claimant to this prophecy will remain completely protected by God.